carpentries-lab/metagenomics-analysis/_episodes/02-webserver.md

 {: .challenge}

 > ## `.discussion`
-> Now that you have the `JP4D.fasta` file, should you upload it directly to MG-RAST?
+> Should we upload just the `JP4D.fasta` to MG-RAST?
 {: .discussion}